rbspy/rbspy/README.md

 application does (including waiting), or only profile when the application is using the CPU.

 By default, rbspy profiles everything the program does (including waiting).
-To sample only when the program is using the CPU, use the `--on-cpu` flag.
+To sample only when the program is using the CPU, use the `--oncpu` flag.

-`--on-cpu` is implemented by 2 layers of filtering using the following sources of information:
+`--oncpu` is implemented by 2 layers of filtering using the following sources of information:
 - OS level thread information (only available for linux, macos and windows)
 - current thread state in the ruby interpreter.